 This section of real estate was originally called Southwest Square.
-In 1825, it was renamed after David Rittenhouse who was a descendant of Philadelphia’s first paper maker William Rittenhouse.
+In 1825, it was renamed after David Rittenhouse, who was a descendant of Philadelphia’s first paper maker, William Rittenhouse.
 The site of his paper mill was called Rittenhouse Town.
-David was a clock maker and a noted figure in the Revolutionary War.
+David was a clockmaker and a noted figure in the Revolutionary War.
 He was also an accomplished astronomer who has a moon crater named after him.

 As the city grew in the 19th century, it became apparent that Rittenhouse Square was a desirable section of real estate suitable for the erection of luxury homes.
 Brick manufacturer, James Harper, was the first builder to put up a house on the square.
-His stately home was built in 1840 at 1811 Walnut St. His house set a tone for housing to consist of luxury homes worthy of such a prime piece of real estate.
+His stately home was built in 1840 at 1811 Walnut Street.
+His house set a tone for housing construction to consist of luxury homes worthy of such a prime piece of real estate.
 He bought up the adjoining property and subdivided it into generously sized lots.

 Rittenhouse Square also houses a number of cultural institutions.
 The Ethical Society, the Rosenbach Museum and Library, the Curtis Institute of Music, the Philadelphia Art Alliance, and the Civil War and Underground Railroad Museum are all located here.
 Many public works of art are displayed in the square including R. Tait McKenzie’s bas relief bust of J William White.

 Public & Private Institutions Of Learning